INDIA & SRI LANKA EXPEDITION

 ITINERARY | 7-10 DAYS

 Day 1: Arrive in Kochi.
 Known as the “Gateway to Kerala”, Kochi is an enchanting city with influences from the Arabs, British, Dutch, Chinese, and Portuguese.
 We will adjust to the time change by having an introduction lesson to the culture, history, architecture, and cuisine of Southern India and the surrounding region of Kerala.
-Once we have settled in, we will take tour of the charming city by foot visiting the spice market, textile bazaars, and the fishing harbor.
+Once we have settled in, we will take a walking tour of the charming city and visit the spice market, textile bazaars, and the fishing harbor.
 In the evening we will have the opportunity to have our first real, in-depth experience with Southern Indian culture and cuisine as we dine on authentic Keralan fare and the Malabar House followed by a traditional Kathakali Performance at the Cochin Cultural Center.
-Accommodation: The Old Courtyard Hotel, Fort Kochi

 Day 2: We will start the day with a hearty breakfast of fresh fruits and spiced masala dosas – the famous south Indian rice crepes.
 You will also have the opportunity to participate in early morning yoga or try a traditional Ayurveda massage.
-As we set off to explore the city – we will set out first to the the Mattancherry spice market, followed by a visit to the antique furniture market, and a tour of some of the oldest synagogues and temples in India.
-You will see fresh produce, talk with the spice merchants, and dine on traditional temple food in one of Kochi’s most famed and ancient temples.
+Then, we're off to explore the city – we will set out first to the the Mattancherry spice market, followed by a visit to the antique furniture market, and a tour of some of the oldest synagogues and temples in India.
+You'll marvel at the fresh produce, talk with the spice merchants, and dine on traditional temple food in one of Kochi’s most famed and ancient temples.
 The southern coastal region of Kerala is renowned for its cuisine that incorporates Hindu, Christian, and Muslim cultural influences.
 Seafood, vegetables, and coconut feature heavily in the food, along with spices like cinnamon and ginger.
-Accommodation: The Old Courtyard Hotel, Fort Kochi

 Day 7: Today we will enjoy our last delicious Indian meal (breakfast together) and enjoy a final walk through the beautiful seaside village of Kerala, after which we will depart to the airport where we will catch our flights home or extend our trip to Sri Lanka for another incredible adventure.